Mohamed Khedis

-Mohamed Kheddis (29 February 1952 – 26 August 2008) was an Algerian international footballer.
-He played as a central defender.
+Mohamed Kheddis (29 February 1952 – 26 August 2008) was an Algerian international footballer who played as a central defender.
 He represented Algeria in the 1980 Summer Olympics and participated in the qualification process for the 1982 FIFA World Cup.
-He died from a heart attack.
+He died of a heart attack.
 His son Sid Ahmed Kheddis currently plays for NA Hussein Dey.

 International career

 In January 1980, Kheddis was a member of the Algerian National Team at the 1980 Africa Cup of Nations in Nigeria.
 He started all five of Algeria's games at the tournament, helping the team reach the final for the first time in the country's history.
 However, they lost the final 3–0 to hosts Nigeria.

-Later that year, Kheddis was again a member of the Algerian National Team, this time at the 1980 Summer Olympics in Moscow, Soviet Union.
+Later that year, Kheddis was again a member of the Algerian national team, this time at the 1980 Summer Olympics in Moscow, Soviet Union.
 Kheddis played in 3 of Algeria's 4 matches at the tournament.